 Every kid loves chocolate pudding, especially since it’s easy to eat and no teeth are required!
 BUT don’t let that “high in calcium” marketing trick fool you.
 Pudding is nothing but sugar and is low in calcium.
 Even if it is “sugar free” that just means they will be using a chemically made sugar that still spikes blood sugar.

 Most toddlers don’t need dessert, but luckily this chia pod has nutrients that could make it a fiber-full snack or on-the-go breakfast.
 The chocolate flavor Chia Pod taste just like chocolate pudding but is made with almond milk, water, cacao, and chia seeds.
+(For my fellow Scottsdale moms, you can find them at Whole Foods, but they are sold in-store.)
 Plus it’s an easy self-feeding treat!
+You can find more information on their website.

 Toddlers can have trouble digesting chia seeds, so consult your doctor before introducing chia seeds to their diet.